-We recommend that you connect your system using high quality dual conductor stranded wire of 16 gauge or heavier, for lengths up to 25 feet.
+We recommend that you connect your system using high quality dual conductor stranded wire of 16 gauge or heavier, for lengths up to 25 feet (8m) .
 (Remember, the lower the gauge number, the heavier the wire).
 Use heavier gauge wire for longer runs.
 Please contact your audio/video dealer or installer for specific cable recommendations and further information regarding special circumstances.
+The terminals themselves are designed to allow the use of very heavy speaker wire or connectors.
+Be sure to tighten them securely, but don't over-tighten them.